aprokdev/posteveryday-api/README.md

 Then you can run app in development mode by running ```npm run dev```

 To *build* production Javascript version of app run ```npm run build```.
-You might need additionally install tsc-alias package to make aliases work during build time, you can read [here](https://www.npmjs.com/package/tsc-alias)
+You might need additionally install tsc-alias package to make aliases work during build time, you can read more about it [here](https://www.npmjs.com/package/tsc-alias).
+Builded files will be in the /dist folder in the project's root.

 ## Routes

-App contains following routes and corresponding methods:
+App contains following routes and corresponding methods under baseURL http://localhost:8000:

 '/users/' (GET) - to get user info.
-You should sent an email in request body
+You should sent an "email" param in request

 '/users/register' (POST) - to create user.
-You should sent email, first_name, last_name, password fields in request body.
+You should sent "email", "first_name", "last_name", "password" fields in request body.

 '/users/login' (POST) - to login user and get jwt.
-You should sent email and password fields in request body.
+You should sent "email" and "password" fields in request body.

 '/posts/' (GET) - to get list of posts.
-You can send offset, limit, author_id, order, order_field fields in request body.  'order' field value could be 'asc' or 'desc' (default), more here: https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#orderby.  'order_field' field value is a value by witch ordering will be done, default is 'created' field in post data (date of post creation)
+You can send "offset", "limit", "author_id", "order", "order_field" as query params according to PrismaORM <a href="https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#orderby" target="_blank" rel="noreferer noopener">docs</a>. "order" param value could be "asc" or "desc" ("desc" is default). "order_field" param value is a value by witch ordering will be done, default is "created" field in post data (date of post creation)

 '/posts/create' (POST) - to create post.
 You should send string fields 'title', 'html' and image file in 'image' field.
 All fields are required.
 Use formdata for this request.

 '/posts/update' (PUT) - to update post.
 Use the same fields as in '/posts/create' request, but fields aren't required.
+Updated fields will be shown in the terminal.

 '/posts/delete' (DELETE) - to delete particular post. 'image' and 'id' fields are required.
 For 'image' field use image link from post data, to delete it from S3.